gabamazing21/alx-system_engineering-devops/README.md

-To create script for working with linux os
+script for working with shells